-"Talent survives, but the people may not," he says over lunch in a quiet restaurant here.
+"Talent survives, but the people may not," he said.
 "I've seen so many people self-destruct and at the time - in 1986 - I was in the darkest, most unhappy, most unhealthy (place).
 I'd just gotten out of a divorce.
 I was broke.
 I was almost a million dollars in debt.
 I'd left all my personal belongings - everything I owned except for what I could carry - with my ex-wife."